 30115.10a—Automated Standard Application for Payments (ASAP)

-ASAP is the replacement for the letter-of-credit funding technique, which is no longer used by Treasury to fund advances to state and local governments, educational institutions, international institutions, and any other public or private organizations.
+ASAP is the replacement for the letter-of-credit funding technique, which is no longer used by Fiscal Service to fund advances to state and local governments, educational institutions, international institutions, and any other public or private organizations.
 ASAP is an all-electronic payment and information system through which organizations receiving federal funds can draw from accounts preauthorized by federal agencies.
 ASAP can also be used to make time-sensitive payments to financial agents who are performing financial services for Fiscal Service and other federal agencies.
 ASAP ensures greater efficiency, effectiveness, and equity in the exchange of funds between the federal government and the states, as required by the Cash Management Improvement Act of 1990.
 Federal agencies establish and maintain accounts in ASAP to control the flow of funds to recipient organizations.
 Federal agencies enter spending authorizations into their ASAP accounts in accordance with their program needs and schedules, and the recipient organizations initiate payment requests through ASAP to meet cash needs to administer these respective programs.
 ASAP can be used to deliver payments by ACH or Fedwire.
 For more information, see ASAP.

 Direct deposit is Treasury’s preferred disbursement mechanism for all classes of federal payments.
 Direct deposit is an electronic payment alternative that uses the ACH network.
 Agencies can make payments to individuals or businesses.
 Payment types include federal employees’ salaries, vendor, travel advances and reimbursements, recurring benefits, and other miscellaneous expenses.
 Payments to businesses often include an addendum record that provides information about the payment.
 The recipient uses this information to update the accounts receivable system and/or to reconcile outstanding invoices.